-Daylight saving time (DST) involves setting clocks forward one hour in the spring and one hour back in the fall.
-While widely practiced, DST has sparked significant debate, with its impact on drivers emerging as a key concern.
-So why is daylight savings time bad for drivers?
-Our Long Island car accident lawyers explain the dangers for drivers.
+Daylight Saving Time (DST) is the practice of setting clocks forward one hour in the spring and back one hour in the fall.
+Though only two states don't observe DST (Hawaii and most of Arizona), it has sparked significant debate across the country, with its impact on drivers emerging as a key concern.
+So why is DST dangerous for drivers?
+Our Long Island car accident lawyers explain why this gain or loss of an hour can be dangerous for drivers.

 What Is Daylight Saving Time?